 High level domain specific languages

-The objective of this first direction is to express parallelism in an architecture independent manner (OpenCL, OpenMP with the KStar compiler), and by proposing a high level of abstraction for targeted scientific domains (ex: QIRAL), for instance physics phenomenon discretization at local level (stencils) or near-local levels (particles).
+The objective of this first direction is to express parallelism in an architecture independent manner (OpenCL, OpenMP with the KStar compiler), and by proposing a high level of abstraction for targeted scientific domains, for instance physics phenomenon discretization at local level (stencils) or near-local levels (particles).
 This level of expressiveness indeed enables to explore new algorithms, new library compositions, new granularities in parallelism form, or different level of optimization (ex: AFF3CT framework for Error Correction Codes analysis and simulation).